On the fractional Poisson process and the discretized stable subordinator: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Professor Mathai for several invitations to visit the Centre for Mathematical Sciences in Pala-Kerala for conferences, teaching and research.
 They luckily enjoyed there the friendly and stimulating environment, scientifically and geographically.
+The first-named author appreciates the stimulating working conditions he enjoyed during several ERASMUS visits in the Department of Physics of Bologna University.